 Like us, you’ve probably eaten a lot of crab cakes in your time.
 Sadly, this typically involves eating a lot of bad crab cakes: rubbery, filled with starchy fillers like breadcrumbs or mashed potato.
 It’s a sad truth that some cooks try to stretch a bit of expensive lump crabmeat by bulking out with extraneous stuff.
 These are different.
 They’re pretty much pure crab, bound with a little aioli, with a light coating of panko—Japanese-style breadcrumbs, now widely available—for a crispy coating.
 Make a batch of our Homemade Mayonnaise for the aioli before you begin, or pick up some high-quality store-bought mayo.

-Game plan: The crab cakes can be prepared ahead of time and reheated just before serving.
-To freeze, cook them as instructed, let them cool completely, then freeze uncovered until solid.
-Wrap the frozen cakes well and return them to the freezer.
+Make-ahead note: You can prepare these crab cakes ahead of time and reheat just before serving.
+To freeze, cook as instructed, cool completely, then freeze uncovered until firm.
+Wrap the frozen cakes well, seal in zipper-top freezer bags, and return them to the freezer.
 To reheat, set the frozen crab cakes on a baking sheet in a 350°F oven and cook until heated through.

 For the crab cakes: